NinaWie/COVID-BLUES/README.md

 The severity scores and B-line/A-line informaiton are provided *per video* in the file [severity.csv](severity.csv).

 ## License
-The BLUS dataset is available via the **CC BY-ND 4.0** [license](https://creativecommons.org/licenses/by-nd/4.0/).
+The COVID-BLUeS dataset is available via the **CC BY-ND 4.0** [license](https://creativecommons.org/licenses/by-nd/4.0/).

 ## Attribution & Citation
 The dataset was recorded by **Maastricht University Medical Center (UMC+)** in the Netherlands.

-If you use the BLUS dataset in your research, please cite the following:
+If you use the COVID-BLUeS dataset in your research, please cite the following:

 (Citation follows)
 ```bib